 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin is for larger tear-offs when a second haul-out would stall crew demobilization.
+We hold a 30-yard (sometimes 40-yard) bin for big tear-offs where a second haul-out would drag out crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab shingles average about 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off usually lands between three and five tons before underlayment, which is why roofing dumpsters have lower side walls to route weight inside the single-hooklift truck’s weight limit.
-How does that translate to a 10-Yard 10-Yard Roll-Off Dumpster?
+The three-tab shingle averages about 250 pounds per square; architectural laminate runs closer to 400, so a 25-square tear-off weighs between three and five tons before underlayment.
+A 10-yard dumpster can route that load on a single hooklift truck without busting the weight limit.
+How does that translate to a smaller can?
+Roofing dumpsters cap tonnage so the haul stays legal.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition